Kahnetics1521/codex-integration-lab/NOTES_DEVLOG.md

 ### 🔊 Codex in Action

 > “Hello...
 I'm awake.
-What do you need?”    🎧 [Listen to sample](samples/Codex Audio Samples)
+What do you need?”    🎧 [Listen to sample] (samples/Codex Audio Samples)

 ### Goals